pitfail/pitfail-reports/report1/report1.rst

 New users, on the other hand, are guided through the process of purchasing their first security.
-Guiding new users through their first purchase helps the new users gain familiarity with Pitfail's user interface before confronting the full complexity of portfolio management.
+Guiding new users through their first purchase helps the new users gain familiarity with PitFail's user interface before confronting the full complexity of portfolio management.

 First, the user is asked to enter a stock ticker symbol into the search box to